th2-net/th2-docs/content/versions/1-5-4/getting-started/meet-th2/step-1.md

 ### Cassandra Query Language Shell (CQLSH)

-`cqlsh` is the command line interface, that provides you with an access to the Cassandra database.
+`cqlsh` is the command line interface, that provides you with access to the Cassandra database.

 ```shell
 pip install cqlsh